Skitttyy/xg-42-cracked/readme.md

-XG42-1.6 crack, backdoor removed, feel free to use
+XG42-1.6 crack, feel free to use

 Credit: